Select your location

 5. Confidential Information and Data Security.

 5.2 Nondisclosure of Confidential Information.
 Recipient will: (a) keep the Confidential Information of Discloser confidential and not use or copy such Confidential Information other than as expressly authorized by Discloser and as permitted under the Agreement; (b) protect the Confidential Information of Discloser from unauthorized use or disclosure by using at least the same degree of care as Recipient employs to avoid such unauthorized use or disclosure of its own Confidential Information, but in no event any less than reasonable care; and (c) limit access to Confidential Information to those of its Representatives who need such access for purposes consistent with the Agreement and will be liable for any breach of this Section 5.2 by such Representatives.
 It is understood that Discloser’s Confidential Information will remain the sole property of Discloser.
 In the event that Recipient or any of its Representatives are legally compelled by Applicable Law, subpoena, or similar court process to disclose any Confidential Information of Discloser, Recipient will, to the extent legally permissible, provide Discloser with notice of such circumstances and will limit such disclosure to only what legal counsel for Recipient advises is specifically required by Applicable Law, subpoena, or similar court process.
-This provision will supersede any previous agreement, whether written or oral, between the Parties hereto regarding Confidential Information.
+This provision will supersede and replace any previous agreement, whether written or oral, between the Parties hereto regarding Confidential Information.

 6. Representations and Warranties.

-(a) Each Party represents and warrants that: (i) it is duly formed, validly existing, and in good standing under the laws of its state of incorporation or formation; (ii) it has the right, power, and authority to enter into the Agreement; (iii) the Agreement has been duly and validly executed and delivered and constitutes legal, valid, and binding obligations of each Party; (iv) it is in compliance with all Applicable Laws in connection with carrying out its obligations under the Agreement; (v) there is no pending or, to such Party’s knowledge, threatened litigation, arbitration matter, or other dispute to which such Party or any of its affiliates is a party that would reasonably be expected to, individually or in the aggregate, have a material adverse effect on such Party’s ability to fulfill its obligations under the Agreement; and (vi) the execution and delivery of the Agreement will not conflict with, or result in a violation or breach of, any of the terms, conditions, or provisions of such Party’s organizational documents or any legal restriction or any agreement or instrument to which such Party is now a party or by which it is bound, or require the consent of any person or entity not subject to the Agreement.
+6.1 Each Party represents and warrants that as of the Effective Date: (i) it is duly formed, validly existing, and in good standing under the laws of its state of incorporation or formation; (ii) it has the right, power, and authority to enter into the Agreement; (iii) the Agreement has been duly and validly executed and delivered and constitutes legal, valid, and binding obligations of each Party; (iv) it is in compliance with Applicable Law in connection with carrying out its obligations under the Agreement; (v) there is no pending or, to such Party’s knowledge, threatened litigation, arbitration matter, or other dispute to which such Party or any of its affiliates is a party that would reasonably be expected to, individually or in the aggregate, have a material adverse effect on such Party’s ability to fulfill its obligations under the Agreement; and (vi) the execution and delivery of the Agreement will not conflict with, or result in a violation or breach of, any of the terms, conditions, or provisions of such Party’s organizational documents or any legal restriction or any agreement or instrument to which such Party is now a party or by which it is bound, or require the consent of any person or entity not subject to the Agreement.
 Merchant represents, warrants, and covenants that it will convey good and valid title to the Merchant Products delivered or otherwise made available to a Customer as a result of any Successful Transaction, free and clear of all encumbrances, debts, mortgages, attachments, pledges, charges, claims, and liens of any kind.

-(b) EXCEPT AS EXPRESSLY SET FORTH IN THE AGREEMENT AND EXCEPT TO THE EXTENT PROHIBITED BY APPLICABLE LAW, AFFIRM MAKES NO OTHER WARRANTY OF ANY KIND REGARDING THE SERVICES, AND EXPLICITLY DISCLAIMS ALL OTHER WARRANTIES, WHETHER EXPRESS, IMPLIED, OR STATUTORY, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR PARTICULAR PURPOSE.
+6.2 EXCEPT AS EXPRESSLY SET FORTH IN THE AGREEMENT AND EXCEPT TO THE EXTENT PROHIBITED BY APPLICABLE LAW, AFFIRM MAKES NO OTHER WARRANTY OF ANY KIND REGARDING THE SERVICES, AND EXPLICITLY DISCLAIMS ALL OTHER WARRANTIES, WHETHER EXPRESS, IMPLIED, OR STATUTORY, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR PARTICULAR PURPOSE.

 7.2 Indemnification Procedure.
-A right to indemnification under the Agreement is conditioned upon the following: (a) notice by the indemnified Party (the “Indemnified Party”) to the other Party (the “Indemnifying Party”) after the Indemnified Party’s receipt of the assertion or the commencement of any third-party action, proceeding, or other claim with respect of which the Indemnified Party will seek indemnification under the Agreement; (b) control of the investigation, preparation, defense, and settlement thereof by the Indemnifying Party (provided, however, that the Indemnifying Party will not, without the prior consent of the Indemnified Party, settle, compromise, or consent to the entry of any judgment with respect to the indemnified claim.); and (c) cooperation by the Indemnified Party, at the Indemnifying Party’s request, in the Indemnifying Party’s defense of the indemnified claim.
+A right to indemnification under the Agreement is conditioned upon the following: (a) notice by the indemnified Party (the “Indemnified Party”) to the other Party (the “Indemnifying Party”) after the Indemnified Party’s receipt of the assertion or the commencement of any third-party action, proceeding, or other claim with respect of which the Indemnified Party will seek indemnification under the Agreement; (b) control of the investigation, preparation, defense, and settlement thereof by the Indemnifying Party (provided, however, that the Indemnifying Party will not, without the prior consent of the Indemnified Party, settle, compromise, or consent to the entry of any judgment with respect to the indemnified claim); and (c) cooperation by the Indemnified Party, at the Indemnifying Party’s request, in the Indemnifying Party’s defense of the indemnified claim.
 The Indemnified Party will have the right to participate in the defense of the indemnified claim at the Indemnified Party’s expense (notwithstanding any indemnification obligations under the Agreement).

 9. Dispute Resolution.